connordpc-coder/Linux-Administration-Infrastructure---Project-2/README.md

 ---

-##  Building a Workstation
+##  Building a Workstation &  Admin Toolkit
-The first stage of the project building the foundation of vm2's environment.
-This will include vm configuration, filesystems organization and user setup

-##  Admin Toolkit
-This stage is almost a reflection on my first project on what i wanted to make easier in terms of productivity, creating shortcuts and automating tasks like applying permissions, health checks and backups
+The first stage of the project building the foundation of vm2's environment as well as an almost a reflection on the start of my first project and how i can make the early stages into the machine flow much quicker through writing scripts that can automate tasks like making a directory and giving it permissions or creating easy access shortcuts that make work flow feel less binary and more intuitive.

 ##  Building Infrastructure
 this stage was the initial premise of this project of building a peer to peer network connection.
 The main goal is to secure the SSH connection so i can then learn and navigate between the two machines.